-The unexpected outbreak and spread of Covid-19 early this year has had a seismic effect on the lives and well being of people, around the world.
+The unexpected outbreak and spread of Covid-19 has had a seismic effect on the lives and well being of people, around the world.
 Politicians and government officials have activated crisis response plans (some more quickly and effectively than others) and business leaders have reached for their continuity plans.
 Amongst the turbulence, little if anything is clear—except that SARS-CoV-2 has our attention.

 Horizons have shortened, and most if not all resources have been diverted to deal with the situation.
 This is reasonable, but it also exposes the company to a significant risk.
 Business leaders (especially boards) need to keep one eye on the future, because the crisis will eventually pass.
 When it does, companies need to be ready to 'go' in the post-crisis environment, lest they be outgunned by others.